smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   - Grantee username has RIF_USER or RIF_MANAGER
   - If the Grantor is NOT owner of the study they are a RIF_MANAGER
   - If the grantor != grantee_username then the grantor is a RIF_MANAGER;

+#### 10th to 14th December

+* Restructure tile generator;
+* Load COMARE data, found fault in SQL Server denominator data, tile generator shutdown handler.
+Issues from load:
+  * Missing GRANT from covariate scripts;
+  * Postgres Update format for large/large table joins should use a Common Table Expression;
+  * SQL Server population database - msoa2011 does not link to geography;
+  * Server server hidden messages: "The statement has been terminated vensor error code 3621;
+  * rif40_execute_insert_statement.sql no error with code: 56699.
+You get this is if study insert inserts no rows (probably a +100 error);

+#### 17th to 20th December

+* PE/BD meeting, Heathrow data loading;

 Risk analysis issues:

 1. Using add by postcode produces errors on its own, but works;